What Is Cellular Data: Everything To Know About Mobile Data

-What Are the Basics of Cellular Data?
+What Is Cellular Data?

 Cellular data is the default type of data connection used to surf the Internet and is transmitted from or to your phone using cell towers.
 Your phone uses cellular data whenever it is not connected to a Wi-Fi network or mobile hotspot.
 There are many things that cellular data is used to transmit, including:

 - Data so your phone can display webpages